Meet Chatham Baroque

 Andrew Fouts, baroque violin, joined Chatham Baroque in 2008.
 In performance with the ensemble he has been noted for his “mellifluous sound and sensitive style” (Washington Post) and as “an extraordinary violinist” who exhibits “phenomenal control” (Bloomington Herald-Times), while the Lincoln Journal-Star wrote that his “talent challenges the top soloists of today’s classical stage.”
 In 2008 Andrew won first prize at the American Bach Soloists’ International Baroque Violin Competition.
 In addition to Chatham Baroque, he regularly appears with The Four Nations Ensemble, and Apollo’s Fire.
 Since 2010 Andrew has served as concertmaster with the Washington Bach Consort, in performance with which the Washington Post has written “Fouts, the group’s new concertmaster, was exemplary on the highest part, playing with clean intonation and radiant tone.”
 He has taught at the Madison Early Music Festival and the Oficina de Música de Curitiba, Brazil, and can be heard on recordings with Chatham Baroque, American Bach Soloists, Philharmonia Baroque, Apollo’s Fire, Musik Ekklesia, and Alarm Will Sound.
 His principal teachers include Charles Castleman at the Eastman School of Music, and Stanley Ritchie at Indiana University Jacobs School of Music. email@example.com

 Patricia Halverson, viola da gamba, holds a doctoral degree in Early Music Performance Practice from Stanford University.
 After completing graduate degrees she studied in the The Hague, Netherlands.
-A native of Duluth, Minnesota, Patty is a founding member of Chatham Baroque and has .
+A native of Duluth, Minnesota, Patty is a founding member of Chatham Baroque.
 Recent collaborations outside of Chatham Baroque include concerts with Ensemble VIII, The Rose Ensemble, Empire Viols, Mountainside Baroque, J. S. Bach’s Brandenburg Sixth Concerto with the Pittsburgh Symphony Orchestra, and Bach passion performances with the Buffalo Philharmonic and the Pittsburgh Symphony Orchestra.
-Patty has served on the faculty of the Viola da Gamba Society of America’s annual summer conclave and teaches gamba privately in Pittsburgh. email@example.com
+Patty has served on the faculty of the Viola da Gamba Society of America’s annual summer conclave and teaches gamba privately in Pittsburgh. firstname.lastname@example.org

 Scott Pauley, theorbo & baroque guitar, holds a doctoral degree in Early Music Performance Practice from Stanford University.
 Before settling in Pittsburgh in 1996 to join Chatham Baroque, he lived in London for five years, where he studied with Nigel North at the Guildhall School of Music and Drama.
 There he performed with various early music ensembles, including the Brandenburg Consort, The Sixteen, and Florilegium.
 He won prizes at the 1996 Early Music Festival Van Vlaanderen in Brugge and at the 1994 Van Wassenaer Competition in Amsterdam.
 In North America Scott has performed with Tempesta di Mare, Musica Angelica, Opera Lafayette, The Folger Consort, The Four Nations Ensemble, The Toronto Consort, and Hesperus and has soloed with the Atlanta Symphony Orchestra.
 He has performed in numerous Baroque opera productions as a continuo player, both in the USA and abroad.
 He performed in Carnegie Hall in New York and at the Library of Congress in Washington, DC, with the acclaimed British ensemble, the English Concert.
 In 2016 Scott traveled to Argentina for the Festival Internacional de Música Barroca “Camino de las Estancias,” in Córdoba. email@example.com